Réunion: Cinema

-Present on the island since 1896, is marked by its insularity and its geographical distance from metropolitan France.
+Present on the island since 1896, it is marked by its insularity and its geographical distance from metropolitan France.
 In the absence of the Centre national de la cinématographie (CNC), it has developed specific distribution and dissemination networks.
 Its landscapes first served as a natural backdrop for many film and television productions, and film events, such as festivals, multiplied there.
 Digital technology now facilitates the development of local productions, most of which reflect the particularities of a multicultural and multilingual society.

 The Réunion Film festival (festival du film de La Réunion) was created in 2005 and is chaired by Fabienne Redt.
 The festival presented first and second feature films by French directors.
 The 10th and last edition took place in 2014 in partnership mainly with the TEAT Champ Fleuri (Saint-Denis) and the city of Saint-Paul.

-In the Port, the International Film Festival of Africa and the Reunion Islands (Festival international du film d'Afrique et des îles de La Réunion) was also held.
+In the Port, the International Film Festival of Africa and the Réunion Islands (Festival international du film d'Afrique et des îles de La Réunion) was also held.

-Among the existing film festivals is the Reunion Island Adventure Film Festival (13 editions), which awards prizes to adventure films.
+Among the existing film festivals is the Réunion Island Adventure Film Festival (13 editions), which awards prizes to adventure films.

 In Saint-Philippe, the Festival Même pas peur, Réunion's international fantasy film festival, has been held since 2010.

-In Saint-Pierre, there are two festivals: Écran jeunes (25th edition in 2019) and the Festival du Film Court de Saint-Pierre, directed by Armand Dauphin (3rd edition in 2019).
+In Saint-Pierre, there are two festivals: Écran Jeunes (25th edition in 2019) and the Festival du Film Court de Saint-Pierre, directed by Armand Dauphin (3rd edition in 2019).